bennette/bennette.github.io/presentations/IE 541/project.md

-A Newsvendor Formulation of the Army and Army Reserve
+A Newsvendor Formulation of the Army Reserve
 ========================================================
 author: Walter Bennette
 date: 05-01-2014